3 Ways Real-Time Reporting Benefits Agencies

-Whether you’re an account manager who has to create weekly or monthly performance reports for your clients, or an executive who has to review those reports and align your marketing strategy accordingly, or a small business owner who has to do both – you can majorly benefit from real-time reporting.
-Even if you don’t think so yet.
+Whether you’re an account manager who has to create weekly or monthly performance reports for your clients, an executive who has to review those reports and align your marketing strategy accordingly, or a small business owner who has to do both – you can majorly benefit from real-time reporting even if you don’t think so yet.

 Table of Contents

-Whatagraph gives you the ability to easily create real-time reports now with even more flexibility than before.
+Whatagraph allows you to easily create real-time reports now with even more flexibility than before.
 So let’s learn more about this feature and what it can do for your business.

 What is real-time reporting?

 Real-time reporting is a business intelligence (BI) feature that enables users to check the status of their performance at any given moment to get the most up-to-date results possible.
-To put it simply, looking at real-time data and report on it is the easiest way for businesses to make decisions fast.
+Simply put, looking at real-time data and reporting on it is the easiest way for businesses to make decisions fast.

 How is it different from static reports?